We help partners adopt — and adapt to — disruptive technologies that drive competitive advantage and create social impact.

 More programs; more impact

-Ron leads all corporate partnership activity at MaRS.
-He works with a diverse collection of global corporate partners, creating pathways to market for MaRS-supported companies, while also working with partners to unlock their own adoption capabilities.
+Ron led all corporate partnership activity at MaRS.
+He worked with a diverse collection of global corporate partners, creating pathways to market for MaRS-supported companies, while also working with partners to unlock their own adoption capabilities.
 Ron’s entire career has been focused on bringing new technologies to markets, including nearly ten years as a venture capitalist, co-founding an AI-focused company, and gathering experience in major consulting firms.
 Prior to joining MaRS, Ron was the president and CEO of ENBALA Power Networks, a leading smart grid technology company offering optimization services to utilities and system operators.
 Ron holds a degree in industrial engineering from the University of Toronto.

 Director, MaRS EXCITE